PavelOz/AI-translation-studio/docs/APPLICATION_DOCUMENTATION.md

    - Generate reports on productivity

 7. **Export Translated Documents**
-   - Download completed translations
+   - Download completed translations in the same format as the original
-   - Original formatting is preserved
+   - Original formatting and structure are preserved
+   - Paragraph and table order maintained in DOCX files
    - Ready to deliver to clients

 ---